 Sufficient Communication requirements

-While there are no aerodromes within 3nm of this site, there are multiple protected airspace volumes, depicted air routes, or commonly used tracks near this site that require communication capabilities.
+There are no aerodromes within 3nm of this site.
+There are no protected airspace volumes, depicted air routes, or commonly used tracks near this site that require communication capabilities.
 Assessment of the normally expected traffic patterns yields the following: